Andrew Vaughn Player Props: White Sox vs. Reds

 Andrew Vaughn At The Plate

-- Vaughn has driven home a run in 13 games this year (40.6%), including more than one RBI in 18.8% of his games and producing three or more of his team's runs on one occasion..
+- Vaughn has had at least one RBI in 39.4% of his games this season (13 of 33), with two or more RBI six times (18.2%).
+He has also been responsible for three or more of his team's runs in one contest.

-- In 10 of 32 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 10 times this year (30.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.